 Principle #4: Acceptance plus trust leads to peace.
-Peace helps us see beauty that is already there.
+Peace helps us see the beauty that is already there.

 I’m not saying you should trust that all will work out the way you wish.
-I’m not saying to trust that all goodwill come your way.

-When you insist on getting to the bottom of WHY things happen (the “cosmic” why, not the scientific why), when you want an answer and you want it now, you set yourself up to a never-ending internal debate that will lead to fear or frustration.
+When you insist on understanding WHY things happen (the “cosmic” why, not the scientific why), when you want an answer, and you want it now, you set yourself up for a never-ending internal debate that will lead to fear or frustration.

-This helps in letting go of resentment and the belief that events MUST happen the way we want them to, or that some things should not happen – when in fact, they did.
+This helps in letting go of resentment and the belief that events MUST happen the way we want them to or that some things should not happen – when they did.

 Principle #5: Do not try to “beat up” negative thoughts with positive thoughts.

 Positive thinking does not always work when hurts or losses are profound.

-That is because any positive thought (i.e. “I will find a way to cope after my spouse died.”) can always be followed by a negative thought (“But I’m furious at God for allowing it to happen!”), and the resulting inner debate depletes you (“I shouldn’t be angry at God… But I AM!
+That is because any positive thought (i.e., “I will find a way to cope after my spouse died.”) can always be followed by a negative thought (“But I’m furious at God for allowing it to happen!”), and the resulting inner debate depletes you (“I shouldn’t be angry at God… But I AM!
 But I shouldn’t…”).

 Eventually, the thoughts that don’t serve you will slip away on their own.

 Principle #6: There is a hidden sadness to all that is beautiful, and a hidden beauty to all that is sad.

-We are happy at our child’s graduation or wedding, but shed a tear as well.
+We are happy at our child’s graduation or wedding but also shed a tear.